Remote ischaemic conditioning fails to improve functional outcomes in acute stroke patients

 The multicentre, prospective, randomised, patient assessor-blinded, sham-controlled RESIST trial was designed to assess the efficacy of RIC in improving 90-day functional outcomes in acute stroke patients.

 A total of 1,500 patients suspected of having an acute stroke were enrolled in the study.
 They were randomly assigned to RIC or a sham treatment that was started in the ambulance, and continued during hospital admission.
-Notably, the RESIST researchers feel, half of these patients were included in the first hour after symptom onset.
+Notably, half of these patients were included in the first hour after symptom onset.

-After excluding 149 patients (10%) with transient ischaemic attack and 382 (27%) with a stroke mimic, the target population was represented by 902 patients with a confirmed diagnosis of ischaemic or haemorrhagic stroke—436 of whom were treated with RIC and 466 treated with sham.
+Some 149 patients (10%) had transient ischaemic attack and 382 (27%) had a ‘stroke mimic’, and did not fulfill the inclusion criteria.
+The target population was represented by 902 patients with a confirmed diagnosis of ischaemic or haemorrhagic stroke—436 of whom were treated with RIC and 466 treated with sham.

 Treatment with RIC was not associated with a shift towards better functional outcomes on the modified Rankin scale (mRS) at 90 days, as per the trial’s primary endpoint.
 RIC was also not found to be superior to sham treatments in other key secondary endpoints.
-Another key finding was that there were no safety issues related to the intervention.
+There were no safety issues related to the intervention.

 LEAVE A REPLY